In the 90s and 00s, it was all about half-board. Now, all-inclusive is by far the most popular option for a family package holiday.

 In terms of when to go, the first and last weeks of the school holidays often offer the best prices, while flying mid-week can sometimes be cheaper too.

 Spain, Malta and Bulgaria are the destinations where families will find some of the most affordable deals.
-So where exactly are the best all-inclusive deals for families this summer?
+So where exactly are the best cheap all-inclusive family holidays this summer?
 Read on to find out the top five.

 A place of pine-backed coves and craggy coastal mountains, the Costa Brava might just be the most beautiful stretch of coastline in Spain.
 But this costa isn’t just a pretty face; it’s got all the ingredients you’d want for a great family holiday.
 There are Blue Flag beaches aplenty (Platja de Canadell and La Mar Menuda are excellent for families), theme park thrills at PortAventura and the bustle of Barcelona isn’t too far away for a quick dose of culture.